 Complete and submit the SF-LLL in Grants.gov.
+Once the applicant submits in Grants.gov, this information will pre-pend into JustGrants.
 See the OJP Grant Application Resource Guide for additional information.

 DOJ Certified Standard Assurances

 Review and accept the DOJ Certified Standard Assurances in JustGrants.
 See the OJP Grant Application Resource Guide for additional information.